HarshGajraSUNY/elasticJSON/ReadMe.md

 Welcome to **elasticJSON**.

-This Project serves as a utility to tranform an input json into the required output json following all the required transformation criterias.
+This Project serves as a utility to tranform an input json into the required output json following all the required transformation Criteria.

 Input Json: